International Citizens Insurance Logo

 Global assignments and cross-border hires are no longer guaranteed pathways.
 Every immigration policy change – whether in Washington, London, or Singapore – can create sudden skill shortages or derail strategic projects.

-Smart global mobility leaders treat visa management as part of enterprise risk management and continuity planning.
+Innovative global mobility leaders view visa management as an integral part of enterprise risk management and continuity planning.
 That means:

 Four Ways to Build a More Resilient Global Mobility Strategy